 Make the Pecan Topping

-• In a separate bowl, mix together the melted butter, flour, brown sugar, and chopped pecans until combined.
+• In a separate bowl, mix together the melted butter that's been cooled, flour, brown sugar, and chopped pecans until combined.

 Add Topping and Bake